Last updated: April 18, 2026

 List Variables

-Furthermore, variables can be lists of values.
+Variables can also be lists of values.
 These lists can be a static source, a list based on time-series label values, a list of time-series label names, or a result of a PromQL query.

 In this case, a filter will be specified by a list instead of a single value: